 Location is key

 You need to position yourself on the road that makes the most sense for where you want to go.
-You also need to pick a spot where drivers can see you from a fair distance away and that there is a safe place for the car to pull off the road.
+You also need to pick a spot where drivers can see you from a fair distance away and where there is a safe place for the car to pull off the road.

 Use a sign to say where you want to go

 This way people where you are going and are more likely to stop.

 Smile and wear clean-looking clothes.
 Nobody wants to pick up somebody who looks like they will track mud all over their car.